YAKEcloud/yake/docs/blog/2023-05-12-build-cluster-with-caph.md

 ## Summary

-With all these steps, it is possible for you to build a functional gardener cluster on Hetzner Cloud.
+With all these steps, it is possible for you to build a functional Gardener cluster on Hetzner Cloud.
 With this you can run a low cost K8s cluster and run what you want on it.
 Whereas 23KE is already very cool.

-This setup has allowed us to drastically reduce the cost of a fully functional gardener.
-As a pleasant side effect, we are also no longer dependent on a cloud in the USA, but now operate the gardener in a data center in Germany with a German operator in accordance with the GDPR.
+This setup has allowed us to drastically reduce the cost of a fully functional Gardener.
+As a pleasant side effect, we are no longer dependent on a cloud in the US, but now run Gardener in a data center in Germany with a German operator that is GDPR compliant and uses green electricity (good for our CO<sub>2</sub> footprint).